jolicode/JoliNotif/doc/01-basic-usage.md

 For example some notifier has a low priority because they don't support some notification options.
 The best notifier will then be returned.

-> **Note**: The factory currently returns null if no notifier is supported on
+> **Note**: The factory now returns a NullNotifier instead of null when no
-> your system.
-Don't forget to add a check to avoid 'call to a member function of a non-object' error.
+> notifier is available.
+You then no longer have to check for null value.

 If you really need to ensure a Notifier is available, you can use the `createOrThrowException` method.
 It will return the best notifier available or